The supraspinatus muscle is one of the most common troublemakers when it comes to shoulder pain.

-People that often stress this muscle a lot are painters, rock climbers, piano and violin players.
+People that often stress this muscle too much are painters, rock climbers, piano and violin players.

-To cut it short, people that have to work with elevated arms for prolonged periods of time.
+In a nutshell, people that work with elevated arms for prolonged periods of time.

-Of course other people may overload this muscle to.
-So if you have pain in your shoulder, make sure to check it.
+Of course, other people may overload this muscle, too.
+So, if you have pain in your shoulder, make sure have a look at it.

-If your supraspinatus contains trigger points, you might feel pain right at these spots.
+If the supraspinatus contains active trigger points, you might experience local pain in the shoulder, right at these points.

-But you also might feel an ache in more distant, seemingly unrelated areas of your body.
+But you also might feel an ache in more distant, seemingly unrelated areas.

-Beside that, pain can radiate down the whole side of your arm – especially to your elbow –.
+Besides that, pain can radiate down the entire side of the arm – especially to the elbow –.

 This way it can contribute to the following aches.
 Click on the corresponding link to learn how to get yourself out of pain.

-The intensity of the red colour in the picture indicates how common it is to feel pain in the marked spots.
+The intensity of the red color in the pictures indicates how common it is to feel pain in the respective area.

-The darker the red, the likelier it is to experience an ache in the respective area when your supraspinatus contains trigger points.
+The darker the red, the likelier it is to experience pain if the supraspinatus contains active trigger points.